How to Lower Soil pH in 4 Easy Steps

-Lowering your soil pH is often a long term project.
-When the alkalinity is at 8.5 or higher, it may take several years and repeated applications to achieve ideal pH for most plants.
+Lowering your soil pH is often a long-term project.
+When the alkalinity is at 8.5 or higher, it may take several years and repeated applications to achieve the ideal pH for most plants.
 Sulfur levels can also be depleted so it's a good idea to test your soil pH every few years and adjust if needed.

 How to Test Your Soil

 Your cooperative extension office can perform a basic analysis with a soil sample from your garden for a minimal fee.
 Results include pH as well as primary and secondary nutrients and micronutrients that your sample may be lacking.

 You can also purchase a test kit at retail outlets, garden centers, and online, or you can perform a basic test using ingredients from your kitchen cupboard.

 When to Lower Soil pH